 It was late.
 The sun had set.
-I was driving in pitch-black darkness into unfamiliar terrain.
-For the first time in my life I asked my smart phone to lead the way.
+I was driving into pitch-darkness in unfamiliar terrain.
+So, for the first time in my life I asked my smart phone to lead the way.
 The voice-activated assistant was female.
-For fun I put her in Australian mode:
+For fun I had her in Australian mode:

 ME: Kind of evening isn’t it?

 PHONE: Let’s not quibble.

 ME: You’re right.
 I’m sorry.

 PHONE: No worries.

 No worries, yet, not much fun: to program an address and let a computer-generated assistant lead the way.
 How different it was to being in the back seat of a rambling station wagon with my dad at the helm.

 Dad was never a patient man.
 You could see it in his driving.
 He would do anything to avoid traffic.
 To ride along with him through the streets of Sioux Falls, SD was to see the full grid and not just the thoroughfares like Minnesota and Kiwanis, but also the residential avenues of Brookings, Trapp, Holly and Costello.

 Dad’s driving philosophy drove my mother perfectly insane.
 He was a wanderer who never took the same route twice.
 Even simple trips to the store could turn into an adventure for why not use Prairie Avenue over Grange; cut through corner gas stations with no intention of filling up the tank; slum through a downtown alley that turns into a dead-end with a delivery truck blocking the way.

 MOM: Back this wagon up and call me a cab!